oposs/qx-iconfont-tabler/README.md

-# Qooxdoo Integration of the Tabler icon font
+# Tabler icon font support for qx applications

 ## Using the iconfont in your Application